Multichannel Television Sound: Licensing

 Because of the use of dbx companding, every TV device that decoded MTS originally required the payment of royalties—first to dbx, Inc., then to THAT Corporation which was spun off from dbx in 1989 and acquired its MTS patents in 1994; however, those patents expired worldwide in 2004.
 Though THAT now owns some patents related to digital implementations of MTS, a letter from THAT to the National Telecommunications and Information Administration in 2007 confirms that no license is required from THAT for all analog and some digital implementations of MTS.

 Adoption

-Several nations outside North America using the NTSC standard adopted the MTS format for their analog systems, including Chile, Colombia, Taiwan and the Philippines, along with Japan, with their own domestic NTSC variant.
-Two countries, Brazil and Argentina, used the MTS standard with the alternate PAL standard.
+Several nations outside North America using the NTSC standard adopted the MTS format for their analog systems, including Chile, Colombia, Taiwan and the Philippines.
+Japan adopted their own EIAJ MTS standard, within their own domestic NTSC variant.
+Two countries, Brazil and Argentina, used the MTS standard with alternate PAL standards.